Welcome to my internet pages!

 Sociolinguistics is important since languages, however fascinating their structures themselves may be, do not exist on their own but need speakers and are embedded in societies.
 Language contact and areal linguistics, important working areas, are involved here as well.
 On anything we do in linguistics we ought to ask ourselves: does it get matters ahead, and how does it contribute to progress inside and outside linguistics.

 In teaching I lay great emphasis on making understandable any matter we are concerned with.
-My course at the University of Hamburg in the summer term 2016 deals with Tocharian.
+My current courses at the University of Hamburg deal with Tocharian.

 In publishing I stand for high quality in the research behind my works, in the content of what I write and in formal matters (e.g. only extremely few typos).
 Via the German main page a link to my publication list can be found.